-The chairlift dosen't go that far off the ground so it may be an option even if you suffer from vertigo.
+The chairlift doesn't go that far off the ground so it may be an option even if you suffer from vertigo.

 The chairlift runs year round and the trip uphill takes 12 minutes.

-The cost is not outragous and if you require you can ride one-way and walk the other, though the one-way ticket is around 75% of the round trip ticket.
+The cost is not outrageous and if you require you can ride one-way and walk the other, though the one-way ticket is around 75% of the round trip ticket.